When More Data Doesn't Help: Limits of Adaptation in Multitask Learning: Main Results

-We emphasize that, though sharing a similar proof idea to the previous work, our proof requires more technical efforts, which involves an application of the Fano's method together with a tight upper bound on the KL divergence between mixture distributions, providing an information-theoretic basis for hypothesis testing.
+Our proof consists of an application of the Fano's method together with a tight upper bound on the KL divergence between mixture of distributions, providing an information-theoretic basis for hypothesis testing.
 It is worth mentioning that, bounding the KL divergence between mixtures is in general very challenging \citep{hershey2007approximating}.
 There are no known systematic guarantees better than leveraging Jensen's inequality.
-The negative result in \citet{hanneke2022no} was proved by bounding below a likelihood-ratio statistic, which approximates the difference in empirical KL divergences asymptotically.
-However, benefiting from their simpler multitask construction, the likelihood-ratio test can be further relaxed to a decomposition of homogeneous vs non-homogenous vectors, and thus simplifying the analysis significantly.
 Finally, \citet{hanneke2022no} has showed that pooling is nearly (minimax) optimal whenever $\beta=1$, but is in general suboptimal for $\beta\in(0,1)$.
-It is then natural to ask whether pooling is always an optimal adaptive algorithm.
+It is then natural to ask whether pooling is always an optimal adaptive algorithm, that is, optimal among all adaptive algorithms.
 In this paper, we reject this conjecture by providing counter-examples.
 It could be an interesting future direction to understand what is the optimal adaptive algorithm for multitask learning.